Contains the active ingredient furosemide (frusemide)

 If you are taking furosemide (frusemide) for a long period of time, you should check

-with your doctor to determine whether or not you should eat more potassium-containing
+with your doctor to determine whether you should eat more potassium-containing foods

 Furosemide (frusemide) may cause your skin to become more sensitive to the sun.
 If